Your Challenge Today:

 Long-Term Romantic Love vs. Early-Stage Love

-While long-term romantic appears similar to early-stage romantic love, the study indicates that many more brain regions are affected in long-term romantic love than in early-stage love.
+While long-term romantic appears similar to early-stage romantic love, the study indicates that many more brain regions are affected by long-term romantic love than in early-stage love.
 The scans reveal long-term love promotes brain activity which was not active in early-stage love.
-These regions are involved in regulating anxiety and pain.
-This data suggests that one pivotal distinction between long-term love and early-stage love is a sense of calmness, characteristic the stability, security and safety found in attachment and the love that binds us.
+These areas are involved in regulating anxiety and pain.
+This data suggests that one crucial distinction between long-term love and early-stage love is a sense of calmness, characteristic the stability, security, and safety found in attachment and the love that binds us.

 - We have learned that romantic love can be sustained in long-term relationships, yahoo!

 - The key to sustaining long-term romantic love is to understand it a bit scientifically.

 - Our brains view long-term passionate love as a goal-directed behavior to attain rewards.